Acquired Bookshelf

 Process Overview

-2. Data Pipeline Implementation
+Data Pipeline & Integration

-• Deployed to Vercel for reliable hosting
+• Deployed to Vercel for reliable hosting and performance

 Technology Highlights